zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 [APZ 186.3] (#apz186 .3) {#apz186.3 .ref .apz} "Mongharaya, Hamakal remembrance
 Nully the world behold, the Spirit is snapped away and death is overtaken will be.
-The world will not see the world: “This is the one who will not see” Was cast by God.
+The world will not see the world: "This is the one who will not see" Was cast by God.
 O, if something is not a juicer, let it go away.
 It has long been maintained to cure the euphemism,
 No one is a juicer who will dispel it.
 It will be a long time to impoverish it